How to Identify Malicious Code? Examples, Preventtion and Mitigatation

 The developers quite frequently upload software updates that contain the features capable of fixing the existing vulnerabilities which are utilized by the malware to explore systems.

-Be careful with email attachments or with link clicking, especially when you do not know you should click or open them.
+Be careful with email attachments or clicking links, especially when you do not know you should click or open them.

-Vicious codes can be transmitted by the phishing emails that have infected documents and inactive links to fraudulent websites.
+Vicious codes can be transmitted by phishing emails with infected documents and inactive links to fraudulent websites.

 Enable Firewalls:

-Implement the use of firewalls on network devices and endpoints to block internet communication to and from computers.
+Implement firewalls on network devices and endpoints to block internet communication to and from computers.

-Firewalls can use processes of preventing/rejecting unauthorized attempts and also stop malicious code from communicating with remote servers.
+Firewalls can use processes to prevent/reject unauthorized attempts and also stop malicious code from communicating with remote servers.

 Malicious Code Examples to Defend Your SDLC